-3.2.1 Community Events and Ambassador Program
+3.3 Community Events and Ambassador Program

-The ElectroRecycle Program's community-based social marketing initiatives in 2018 resulted in an increase of online traffic through the Program's website and social media channels.
-The Program's outreach strategy included the ElectroRecycle Ambassador program, which resulted in collaboration with 35 communities in 18 regional districts, as well as the collection of more than 31,829 kg of Program Products at events.
+The ElectroRecycle Program's community-based social marketing initiatives in 2019 resulted in an increase of online traffic through the Program's refreshed website and social media channels.
+The Program's outreach strategy included the ElectroRecycle Ambassador program, which led to collaboration with 52 communities in 22 regional districts, resulting in the collection of approximately 28,790 kg of Program Products.

-Over the course of 2018, the ElectroRecycle Program was featured at 100 events in communities across the province, including several remote communities, resulting in over 2.4 million impressions.
-These events were organized with the help of community partnerships, many of which have been established during previous Ambassador tours over the years.
-The Ambassador program employed a year-round ambassador, and additionally hired two co-op students from May through August.
+Over the course of 2019, the ElectroRecycle Program was featured at 115 events in communities across the province, including several remote communities, resulting in over 1.4 million impressions.
+These events were organized with the help of community partnerships, many of which were established during previous years and strengthened over the course of 2019.
+The Ambassador program employed a year-round ambassador in addition to the two co-op student summer roles offered in May through August.
 The three-person team returned to relevant areas visited in previous years, as well as expanded its reach to new and remote regions of the province.
-The Program collaborated with community partners at several types of events, such as community festivals, municipal round-ups, school and university partnerships as well as organizing and hosting remote events.
+The Program collaborated with community partners at several types of events to promote collection of Program Products, including community festivals, municipal round-ups, and school and university partnerships as well as organizing and hosting independent, remote events.
 Each event focused on public engagement and increasing collection tonnage.